Shiru-Shiru/Shinny-App-WeatherForecast/README.md

 ## Getting Started
 To run the app locally:
-1. Clone this repository.
-2. Open the project in RStudio.
+1. Open the project in RStudio.
-3. Install the required packages using `install.packages()`.
+2. Install the required packages using `install.packages()`.
-4. Run the code:
+3. Run the code: